VAT OBLIGATIONS IN DENMARK

 When should periodical VAT return be filed?

 If you do not declare VAT on time, Danish VAT authorities may determine VAT due based on an estimate.
-For this, they charge a fee of DKK 800.
+For this, they charge a penalty of DKK 800 and a reminder fee of DKK 65.
 Despite the estimate, your company will always have to declare the actual VAT amounts for the period.